Israel orders Al Jazeera to close its local operation and seizes some of its equipment

 “Israel’s ongoing suppression of the free press, seen as an effort to conceal its actions in the Gaza Strip, stands in contravention of international and humanitarian law,” the network said.
 “Israel’s direct targeting and killing of journalists, arrests, intimidation and threats will not deter Al Jazeera."

-That changed with a law passed last month, which Netanyahu's office says allows the government to take action against a foreign channel seen as “harming the country.”
+A law passed last month allows the government to take action against Al Jazeera, Netanyahu's office said.

 Israeli Communication Minister Shlomo Karhi later published footage online of authorities raiding a hotel room Al Jazeera had been broadcasting from in east Jerusalem, which the Palestinians hope to one day have for their future state.
 He said officials seized some of the channel's equipment there.